Shrinks99/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 Third, click _Create Web Service_ and wait for several minutes for the application to build.
 When finished, you'll be able to see your dashboard via a URL, like this: `https://ph-dash-demo.onrender.com/`.

-## Extending the Case Study
+## Further Practice: Second Example

-To demonstrate the wide applicability of the approach used in the case study above, this lesson will show how to create another dashboard, using a different dataset.
-This extended case explores a different research question: "How have the top languages of non-English U.S. newspapers changed from the 1690s to today?"
-We'll design a dashboard to show the top ten languages in each decade dating back to the 1690s, highlighting any shifts in their rankings and the emergence or decline of different languages over time.
+To demonstrate the wide applicability of the approach used in the case study above, this lesson will show you how to create another dashboard, using a different dataset.
+This second example explores a different research question: 'What were the top 10 languages used by non-English U.S. newspapers by decade from the 1690s to today?'
+We'll design a dashboard to show the top ten languages in each decade dating back to the 1690s, highlighting any shifts in their rankings, and the emergence or decline of different languages over time.

-Whereas non-English Native American newspapers serve as a crucial medium for preserving cultural values, teaching about the Euro-American society, and negotiating tribal sovereignty,[^7] [^8] non-English immigrant newspapers help newcomers track the latest events in their home countries, provide ways to learn about the new country, and facilitate transition.[^9] Examining the top non-English American newspapers helps to investigate Native American history, immigration history, the sociolinguistics and ideological landscapes in the U.S.,[^10] and various functions of ethnic media.[^11]
+Whereas non-English Native American newspapers serve as a crucial medium for preserving cultural values, teaching about the Euro-American society, and negotiating tribal sovereignty,[^7] [^8] non-English immigrant newspapers help newcomers track the latest events in their home countries, provide ways to learn about the local country, and facilitate the transition.[^9] Examining the top non-English U.S. newspapers helps to investigate Native American history, immigration history, the sociolinguistics and ideological landscapes in the U.S.,[^10] and various functions of ethnic media.[^11]

 ### Dataset

-The dashboard for the extended case relies on a publicly available dataset from [the Chronicling America project](https://chroniclingamerica.loc.gov/).
+The dashboard for the second example relies on a publicly available dataset from [the Chronicling America project](https://chroniclingamerica.loc.gov/).
 Specifically, the data come from [the U.S. Newspaper Directory, 1690-Present](https://chroniclingamerica.loc.gov/search/titles/).
 This dataset tracks the metadata of historic U.S newspapers, including what language they were written in.

 The data-retrieval tool is [Chronicling America's API](https://chroniclingamerica.loc.gov/about/api/).
 You can use this API to retrieve the required data and prepare it for visualization in a tabular structure, like this:

 {% include figure.html filename="en-or-interactive-data-visualization-dashboard-05.png" alt="A screenshot showing what the dataset for the extended case looks like.
 The rows represent languages, the columns represent decades, and the cells represent count of newspapers." caption="Figure 5.
-Screenshot of the dataset for the extended case." %}
+Dataset for the second example." %}

 In Figure 5, the rows represent different languages (sorted alphabetically), the columns represent decades (from the 1690s to the 2020s), and the cells represent newspaper counts.

-You can use the cell values to calculate the proportion (percentage) of newspapers for a given language – relative to all non-English newspapers – over a certain decade.
+You can use the cell values to calculate the proportion (percentage) of newspapers in a given language over a certain decade – relative to all non-English newspapers.
 The percentage is calculated by dividing the number of newspapers in a given language in a certain decade by the total number of non-English newspapers in that decade, and then multiplying by 100.

-Then, you can visualize what the top 10 non-English languages were in a certain decade.
+Our dashboard will then visualize the top 10 non-English languages used by newspapers in a certain decade.

-### Planning the Dashboard for the Extended Case
+### Planning the Dashboard (Second Example)

 Let's create two pie charts, side by side.
 Both pie charts will show the top 10 non-English languages with their percentage – users will be able to specify a certain decade for each pie chart using a dropdown menu, allowing them to compare the results for any two decades.

 The following are the same as we've described in the TV airtime case study above:
 - Prerequisites
 - Creating a new virtual environment
-- Python libraries needed
+- Python libraries
 - Deploying the dashboard on Render

 The differences will be in the data downloading procedure, as well as the specific code used to build the dashboard's frontend and backend.
 However, the underlying logic remains the same: you start with data retrieval, prepare the data for visualization, code the dashboard frontend, then code the dashboard backend.

-### Download Data
+### Downloading the Data (Second Example)

 Because the download can take a long time, it may be more helpful to simply focus on the dashboard coding part directly.
 Thus, I've provided [the downloaded data in a CSV file](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/interactive-data-visualization-dashboard/data_lang_asrow.csv).
 Feel free to download this dataset directly and move on to the next section.

 If you're wondering how to download the data yourself, I have provided [the necessary script](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/interactive-data-visualization-dashboard/rq2-download.py) to do so.
-The key step is to retry a query if the server returns an error – Chronicling America restricts the number of download requests which can be sent to the server over a given period.
-No matter what your data demand is, always follow the rule set by the server and respect other users.
+The key step is to retry a query if the server returns an error: Chronicling America restricts the number of download requests which can be sent to the server over a given period.

+>No matter what your data demand is, always follow the rule set by the server and respect other users.

-### Coding the non-English-newspaper Dashboard
+### Coding the Dashboard (Second Example)

 [This is the script for coding the dashboard](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/interactive-data-visualization-dashboard/app-rq2.py).

 If you have downloaded the data in CSV format, you can run the `app-rq2.py` script directly, without retrieving the data from Chronicling America.
 The final product should look like this:

 {% include figure.html filename="en-or-interactive-data-visualization-dashboard-06.png" alt="A screenshot showing what the dashboard for the extended case looks like.
 There are two pie graphs: one shows the top 10 non-English newspapers in the U.S. in the 1690s; the other shows the same but for 2020s" caption="Figure 6.
-The non-English-newspaper dashboard." %}
+The non-English-newspaper dashboard interface." %}

-Each chart shows the top-10 languages of non-English newspapers in a given decade.
-To deploy this dashboard online, you can follow the same procedure as for the TV airtime case study.
+Each pie chart shows the top 10 languages of non-English newspapers in a given decade.
+To deploy this dashboard online, you can follow the same procedure as for the TV airtime example.

 ## Conclusion

 Interactive visualization contributes to digital humanities by facilitating knowledge discovery and making research outputs more accessible to the public.
-In this lesson, we've demonstrated the key steps for creating and deploying an interactive dashboard, using the open-source Dash in Python, and two examples from the field of media studies.
+In this lesson, we've demonstrated the key steps for creating and deploying an interactive dashboard, using the open-source library Dash in Python, and two examples from the field of media studies.
 As with the lesson using [Shiny in R](https://doi.org/10.46430/phen0105), this approach can be adapted to a wide range of research applications in the digital humanities.

 You have learned:
 * How to retrieve publicly available data using an API using the `requests` library

 >The data owner may have a restriction on the amount of data to be requested.
 You need to respect such a policy.
-As shown in the non-English >newspaper case, something you could do is to time your requests (e.g., to resend a request after a certain time).
+As shown in the non-English >newspaper case, something you could do is to time your requests (e.g. resend a request after a certain time).

 * How to create the frontend of a dashboard